-Wear Comfortable Shoes during your Petra visit.
+Wear Comfortable Shoes during your visit to Petra Jordan

-This should go without saying, but during my visit I saw too many people with improper footwear complaining there feet hurt.
-While walking through the Siq - the high walled canyon which leads to the Treasury - and on the main road through Petra the ground is even, when venturing off the main throughway the ground becomes uneven and rocky.
+This should go without saying, but during my visit to Petra Jordan I saw too many people with improper footwear complaining there feet hurt.
+While walking through the Siq – the high walled canyon which leads to the Treasury – and on the main road through Petra the ground is even, when venturing off the main throughway the ground becomes uneven and rocky.

 The inside of Petra is WAY bigger than you think it is.